 Step 10: Intake of supplements and ideal sleep

-You may require additional nutrient supplements if you are all set to gain some muscle mass faster.
+You may require additional nutrient supplements to gain muscle mass faster.
 However, remember that supplements alone can do nothing.
 Follow all the steps mentioned above to gain muscle.
 A supplement will only help a little in accelerating the growth rate.

 Experts recommend the supplement of whey protein powder, creatine, Fish Oil, vitamin D, and beta-alanine for muscle growth and strength.